Chapter One: The Squad

 The five bodies that occupied that space were a motley assortment of sizes and demeanors.
 Body size and language seemed to be the only way of distinguishing the armor-clad soldiers from one another in their identical battlesuits.
 The bodyglove and armored plates that covered them resembled the modern armor most Imperial Troopers wore, though with subtle differences.

 Trademark black with red highlights were carried over from the norm.
 The thick armored plates that made up most of the suit were composed of some of the strongest materials credits could buy.
-Where the plates couldn't provide protection, the state of the art mesh bodysuits were more than capable of defended against stray blaster fire that made it past the integrated shield system.
+Where the plates couldn't provide protection, the state of the art armorweave bodysuits were more than capable of defending against stray blaster fire that made it past the integrated shield system.
 Layered electronics and failsafe mechanics kept everything online after a couple of ion bolts and could even withstand a few seconds of sustained force lightning.

 By benefit of being powered armor the suits possessed micro-hydraulics capable of increasing the user's strength, great for heavy lifting and preventing the wearer from collapsing under their own weight.
 From the neck down, they possessed some the purest mechanical brawn found amongst the Imperial Army.
 From the neck up, something even more spectacular.